gabriel-riva/conectacesurg/replit.md

 - **Ferramentas (Tools) System**: Database-integrated tools system with category-based permission and dynamic link mapping.
 - **Survey/Polls System**: Comprehensive survey functionality with multiple question types, user category targeting, and an adaptive widget display (floating icon on desktop, full-screen modal on mobile).
 - **Trail System**: Content pages with commenting, replies, likes, and category-based visibility.
+- **Homepage Gamification Carousel**: Horizontal scrollable display of active, uncompleted challenges on the homepage with navigation arrows, fixed height to match other dashboard cards, and direct links to individual challenges.

 ## External Dependencies